-^{}Sample schedule of the exam day.
+\Sample schedule of the exam day.
 The exact timing of exam activities may be different based on the mountain and conditions of the day.

-- Select activities from the Level 1 and Level 2 activities in the National Riding Activity List. - All Core forward activities are a flexing edge change movement pattern. - All Integrated activities use four or more technical fundamentals to achieve prescribed outcomes.
+- Select Levels 1 and 2 appropriate activities from the National Snowboard Activity List. - All Core forward activities are a flexing edge change movement pattern. - All Integrated activities use four or more technical fundamentals to achieve prescribed outcomes.

-- Select all appropriate activities from the National Riding Activity List. - All Core forward activities are a retracting edge change movement pattern. - All integrated activities use all technical fundamentals to achieve prescribed outcomes.
+- Select all appropriate activities from the National Snowboard Activity List. - All Core forward activities are a retracting edge change movement pattern. - All integrated activities use all technical fundamentals to achieve prescribed outcomes.